aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/net/plt-and-watermarking/plt-format-support-in-aspose-cad/_index.md

 ## Step 2: Add Aspose.CAD Reference

 Reference the Aspose.CAD library in your project.
-You can do this by either using NuGet Package Manager or downloading the library from the [official Aspose website](https://purchase.aspose.com/buy).
+You can do this by either using NuGet Package Manager or downloading the library from the [Aspose website](https://purchase.aspose.com/buy).

 ## Step 3: Include Aspose.CAD Namespace